-Mr. McLaughlin is an associate in Davis Polk’s Financial Institutions Group.
+Mr. McLaughlin is counsel in Davis Polk’s Financial Institutions Group.
 His practice focuses on bank regulatory advice, including on financial services reform, regulatory implementation and the preparation of living wills.
 In this area, he has advised clients on the Bank Holding Company Act, the National Bank Act, the Home Owners’ Loan Act and various other statutes and regulations applicable to financial institutions.
 His clients include U.S. and non-U.S. SIFIs, regional banks, non-bank subsidiaries of BHCs and investors in financial institutions.

 Mr. McLaughlin’s practice includes capital markets and M&A transactions for U.S. and non-U.S. financial institutions and advising financial institutions on compliance, enforcement and corporate governance matters.
 He also advices clients on the existing and emerging cybersecurity and data privacy regulatory framework applicable to financial institutions.